-Garrick Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, BMG, Delos, Hänssler, Nonesuch, Telarc, and Virgin Classics labels.
+Garrick Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, BMG, Delos, Hänssler, Nonesuch, Telarc, Hyperion, and Virgin Classics labels.
 He released a ten-disc set of the complete Beethoven sonatas for Bridge Records; for the third installment of this series he was awarded a Grammy.
-For the Hyperion label, he recorded a sixteen-disc set of the complete works of Chopin, and discs of music by Brahms, Granados, and Charles Tomlinson Griffes.
-Most recently, he released live recordings of both Brahms piano concertos and Tchaikovsky's Second Piano Concerto with the Melbourne and Sydney symphonies on their own labels.
+For the Hyperion label, he recorded a sixteen-disc set of the complete works of Chopin.
+His most recent releases include Scriabin’s complete sonatas for Bridge Records; recordings of Scriabin's Poèmes, Smetana’s Czech Dances, and etudes by Debussy, Bartok, and Prokofiev for Hyperion; live recordings of both Brahms piano concertos and Tchaikovsky's Second Piano Concerto with the Melbourne and Sydney symphonies on their own labels; and a live recording of Dvořák’s Piano Concerto with the Czech Philharmonic for the Decca label.
 He is also featured in the 2010 documentary The Art of Chopin.

 Mr. Ohlsson was awarded the Avery Fisher Prize in 1994 and received the 1998 University Musical Society Distinguished Artist Award in Ann Arbor.
 He is the 2014 recipient of the Jean Gimbel Lane Prize in Piano Performance from Northwestern University’s Bienen School of Music.
 He makes his home in San Francisco.